riscv-android-src/toolchain-rustc/src/tools/cargo/src/doc/src/reference/profiles.md

 executable itself or adjacent to it.

 This option is a string and acceptable values are the same as those the [compiler accepts][`-C split-debuginfo` flag].
-See that documentation for the default behavior, which is platform-specific.
+The default value for this option is `unpacked` on macOS for profiles that have debug information otherwise enabled.
+Otherwise the default for this option is [documented with rustc][`-C split-debuginfo` flag] and is platform-specific.
 Some options are only available on the [nightly channel].
-The default may change in the future once more testing has been performed, and support for DWARF is stabilized.
+The Cargo default may change in the future once more testing has been performed, and support for DWARF is stabilized.

 [nightly channel]: ../../book/appendix-07-nightly-rust.html
 [`-C split-debuginfo` flag]: ../../rustc/codegen-options/index.html#split-debuginfo